 There is a selection of teacher resources available to help with leading collective worship.
-Staff also use their own resources as well as websites including www.asemblies.org.uk.
-We use the OHP for collective worship.
-(We hold a 'Christian Copyright Licence' to cover this.)
+Staff also use their own resources as well as websites including 'Worship Workshop' and www.assemblies.org.uk.
+We use the online hymn and assembly resources such as Out of the Ark and the Kevin Mayhew DVD resources for collective worship.
+(We hold appropriate licences including 'Christian Copyright Licence' to cover this.)